 Hypothermia is a life-threatening emergency where the body cannot keep itself warm, due to exhaustion and exposure to cold, wet, windy weather.
 Avoid hypothermia by checking at the Grand Canyon View Information Plaza or the Backcountry Information Center for the latest weather and trail conditions, taking layered clothing for protection against cold and wet weather, eating frequently, replacing fluids and electrolytes by drinking before feeling thirsty, and avoiding exposure to wet weather.

-(Updated by the Arizona Office of Tourism - 2009)
+Portions of this story were updated by the Arizona Office of Tourism in May 2018.